KanitAon/ebay-soccer-card-market-analysis/README.md

 ---

-# 🤔How Relation Between Player Performance and Card Sell Price
+# How Relation Between Player Performance and Card Sell Price

 The FotMob dataset is recorded at the match level: